My Account

 Workforce

-According to the Bureau of Labor Statistics, “about 3 in 4 government workers were age 35 and over, compared with about 3 in 5 private wage and salary workers.”
-The workforce leans older, which HR leaders in the government and public sector must consider when creating an employee experience.
+According to the Bureau of Labor Statistics, “about 3 in 4 government workers were age 35 and over, compared with about 3 in 5 private wage and salary workers.
 Older workers crave stability, and they can be extremely loyal, but you should create an environment that encourages these types of employees to stay and work for your organization.

 Technology